akhileshraj91/tobeseeded/README.md

 ### Adding new seed to your DS
 Follow these steps to add a new seed based on an existing project in your server:
 - enter the container
-- `npm run webgme new seed MyProjectName -n MySeedName`
+- `npm run webgme new seed MyProjectName -- --seed-name MySeedName`
 - exit container
 - copy webgme-setup.json `docker-compose cp webgme:/usr/app/webgme-setup.json webgme-setup.json`
 - copy webgme-config `docker-compose cp webgme:/usr/app/config/config.webgme.js config/config.webgme.js`